sadcitizen/doremi/src/number/is-even/readme.md

-# isEven(number): Boolean
+# isEven(value): Boolean

-Checks if the given number is even.
+Checks if the given value is an even number.

 ## Usage